tahajaiti/MEZIKKA/README.md

   - JWT-based email/password login and registration
 - **User Profiles**
   - Edit username, avatar, and bio
-  - View other users' profiles, followers, and followings
+  - View other users' profiles, songs, playlists, followers, and followings
 - **Social Features**
   - Follow/unfollow other users
   - Like songs and playlists